ASendellPrice/IIB-rtd/docs/source/sop_guide/record_management/example_bioinformatics.rst

 **Record Management**

 For each sample included in a sequencing run, the bioinformatics QC pipeline automatically generates an entry in the QC database.
-This database captures both run‑level and sample‑level QC metrics, along with the sample’s QC status (PASS or FAIL).
+This database captures both run‑level and sample‑level QC metrics, along with the sample’s QC status (PASS or FAIL) and organism/workstream assigment (HIV, SARS-CoV2, TB, C.difficile, etc).

 Initially, records are accessible only to bioinformaticians until a manual review has been completed.
 Following this review, records are made available to other authorised users.
 During the review process, bioinformaticians must document any actions taken when a failed sample is identified (see SOP075 Bioinformatics Routine Tasks).